bem130/typing/README.md

 if I can understand other lang, it will support the lang

 ## How to use
-coming soon (I haven't started writing)
+coming soon (When I start writing here?)

 ### type of question
 (1) ja_word